Survival and WomanhoodNov 26, 2021

 Addressing anger in the body is one of the routes to making sure rage doesn't inflict major harm (internally or outside in our lives).
 It's a challenging one to learn.

-When I first did my type of work (womb and pelvic inner tissue work) for myself years ago I encountered much inflammation and tension, very much "fight flight" (a system dumping consistent stress chemicals basically becomes toxic to oneself and it's unsustainable).
+When I first did my type of work (pelvic inner tissue work) for myself years ago I encountered much inflammation and tension, very much "fight-flight" (a system that's consistently pumping and dumping stress chemicals, mainly adrenaline & cortisol, basically becomes toxic to oneself....it's unsustainable).

 After that, I had years of what happens once that toxicity unravels and "moves out" (more on that below).